bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Then it can roll out on the network.
 Then everyone can upgrade.
 Then once both your peers are upgraded, then now you can open a new channel.
-A new channel will be one of these cool, L2 channels and everything else.
+A new channel will be one of these cool,  Eltoo channels and everything else.
 So, this is a long road, right?

 Speaker 1: 00:19:57